mirage/irmin.org/data/tutorial/backend.md

 simplified implementation of [irmin-redis] as an example. `irmin-redis` uses a Redis server to store Irmin data.

-Unlike writing a [custom datatype](Contents.html), there is not a tidy way of doing this.
-A backend is built from a number of lower level stores, where each store implements some of the operations needed by the backend.
-In this example we instantiate functors of type [Irmin.CONTENT_ADDRESSABLE_STORE_MAKER] (for the block store) and [Irmin.ATOMIC_WRITE_STORE_MAKER] (for the tag store).
+Unlike writing a [custom datatype](/tutorial/contents), there is no tidy way of doing this.
+A backend is built from a number of
+[lower level stores](/tutorial/architecture) (commits, nodes, contents or branches), where each store implements some of the operations needed by the backend.
+In this example we instantiate two functors: one of type [Irmin.CONTENT_ADDRESSABLE_STORE_MAKER] (for the block store) and [Irmin.ATOMIC_WRITE_STORE_MAKER] (for the reference store).
 The two are used in creating a module of type [Irmin.S_MAKER], which is in turn used in a functor of type [Irmin.KV_MAKER].

 ## Redis client